ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - Trusts

 All business structures are expected to comply.
-Only individual taxpayers who incur interest personally (not through a business or trust) may still be able to claim deductions in certain circumstances, but this is strictly limited and case-by-case.
+Only individual taxpayers who incur interest personally, not through a business or trust, may still be able to claim deductions in certain limited circumstances on a case-by-case basis.

 From 1 July 2025, the following will not be deductible:

-However, administrative penalties and late lodgement penalties are already non-deductible, and that continues.
+Administrative penalties and late lodgement penalties were already non-deductible, and that continues unchanged.

 How This Affects Business Cash Flow